 Yes.
 He said, however, that it was extremely unlikely this was what I had, but he was otherwise at a loss as to what was wrong with me.
 The tests came back positive, and finally, I had a diagnosis.
 No one in my family had at that time even heard of HAE, but eventually, we were able to trace the condition back through my dad’s side of the family.
 While my father and his mother only rarely had attacks, my great-grandma had really serious swellings.
 For instance, her top lip used to swell up badly.

 After my diagnosis, I started attending regular outpatient’s appointments at Southmead hospital in the northern suburbs of Bristol.
 I met with an immunologist who helped me put together a treatment plan to manage my symptoms.
-The medication I began taking was a synthetic steroid hormone, and for the next 17 years, combined with a synthetic analog of the amino acid lysine, I remained fairly healthy with just a few breakthrough attacks.
+The medication I began taking was a synthetic steroid hormone, and for the next 17 years, combined with a synthetic analogue of the amino acid lysine, I remained fairly healthy with just a few breakthrough attacks.
 This came at a great time, helping me through my studies for the General Certificate of Secondary Education as well as my college years, and enabling me to secure a full-time job.
 I studied Art and Design at Bridgwater College in Somerset and have worked as a graphic designer, firstly as a junior/trainee, for nearly 17 years.

 Have your symptoms always been the same?

 Thankfully I have only ever had a couple of attacks of edema affecting my throat and airway.

 The first episode was when I was 19 and at college.
 It started with a throat infection and within three or four hours I could hardly breathe and I was rushed to the hospital via ambulance for treatment.
 It wasn’t nice.
 Indeed, it was frightening and thinking of it reminds me just how important it is to have an emergency supply of acute attack medication at home.

 Did you experience side effects from the medication you were taking at that time?